laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 ![](/assets/atticofclutter/06.png)

 She looked up to give the all clear 5th position signal and caught Felicity’s eye.
 Paige held up the the stole and smiled.
-Felicity was smiling, too- in fact, she was grinning.
+Felicity was smiling, too — in fact, she was grinning.
 Paige pointed to the fur stole, and mimed a mouse dance, to show her sisters how she thought it had been the mouse.
 Felicity didn’t seem to notice the stole at all and ignored Paige’s very cute mouse dance.
 She was holding up a necklace in triumph.
 She gave a bow and thumb’s up.

 Paige couldn’t see well in the dim light, but was able to make out that the necklace had lots of little things dangling from it.
 "Oh, she found a charm necklace like she wanted," Paige realized.
 Felicity was staring at her, like she really wanted Paige to respond.
 Paige grinned as widely as she could and returned Felicity’s thumb’s up.
 Then she motioned for her to keep looking.